streamlit/docs/content/streamlit-cloud/manage-your-account/update-your-email.md

 ## Troubleshooting

-If you click the confirmation link in a browser session where you are not signed in, you will be informed that "sign in is required."
+If you click the confirmation link in a browser session where you are not signed in, you will be informed that "Sign in is required."
 If you try to sign in with your new email, you will create a second account instead.
 You cannot resend your confirmation link while you have this second account.
 If you accidentally created a second account, you can [Delete your account](/streamlit-community-cloud/manage-your-account/delete-your-account), then [Resend your confirmation link](#resend-your-confirmation-link) from your first account.